-- 15-20 raisins
+- 15 to 20 raisins

-- 1 tsbp roasted peanuts (optional)
+- 1 tablespoon roasted peanuts – optional

 - Add the jaggery dissolved in water plus the oil.
 Stir it gently with the half cooked rice.
-The bubbles you see in the picture below is the oil bubbles floating on the surface.

 - Now add the cardamom, cloves, bay leaf, raisins and peanuts.